 Several financial products are covered by international regulatory principles recommending sound practices regarding information disclosures provided to consumers.
-These principles are the IOSCO CIS Principles (Principle 4), the IAIS Core Principles (especially ICP 19.5) and the G20 High Level Principles on Financial Consumer Protection (Principle 4).
-Moreover, there are also international principles being considered relating to the delivery of the information to the consumer including the timing of disclosure.
+These principles are the IOSCO CIS Principles (Principle 4), the IAIS Core Principles (especially ICP 19.516) and the G20 High-Level Principles on Financial Consumer Protection (Principle 4).
+Moreover, international principles are under consideration that relate to the delivery of the information to the consumer including the timing of disclosure.
 These principles are the IOSCO CIS Principles (Principles 2 and 3), the IAIS Core Principles (in particular ICP 19.5 and its related guidance).